for-giobbe/PAINT/markdowns/part_4.md

 - the pvalue correction for trait-modules corelation
 - the adjusted pvalue cutoff
 - the minimum number of raw-counts to retain a trascript
+- the tissue

-A signed network has been inferred with a power of 13, a dendrom cut height of 0.2 and leveraging peason midcorrelation.
+A signed networks have been inferred with a power of 13, a dendrom cut height of 0.2 and leveraging peason correlation.
 The expression matrix is the same used for the preliminary DE analysis and here is the trait file: